-In the context of a real-estate business combination, what are the typical representations and covenants made by a seller regarding existing and new leases?
+In the context of a real estate business combination, what are the typical representations and covenants made by a seller regarding existing and new leases?

-A list regarding all leases containing information, inter alia, regarding the parties, the size, location, term, including options to extend the lease, and rent) is usually attached to the purchase agreement.
-In the context of representations and warranties, the seller represents and warrants that this list is true, correct and complete.
-No representations and warranties are given regarding the collectability of rents.
+A list regarding all leases containing information regarding, among other things, the parties, the size, location and term (including options to extend the lease and rent), is usually attached to the purchase agreement.
+In the context of representations and warranties (R&Ws), the seller represents and warrants that this list is true, correct and complete.
+No R&Ws are given regarding the collectability of rents.